-I am an experienced Atlanta therapist who specializes in treating depression, anxiety, relationship issues and life transitions.
+I am an experienced therapist who specializes in treating depression, anxiety, relationship issues and life transitions.
 Day and evening appointments are offered for your convenience.
 My office is easily accessible from I-85, Highway 400 and intown neighborhoods.

 Depression interferes with many aspects of daily life including work, learning, relationships, recreation, self-care and enjoyment of once pleasurable activities.
 Symptoms can vary between people.

 - Persistent sadness and low mood